Início > Blogue > Melhores Práticas para Projetar Códigos QR de RA

 Métrica What It Reveals Action to Take

-Total scans/Unique users Campaign reach and volume Test new placements or CTAs if numbers drop
+Total scans / Unique users Campaign reach and volume Test new placements or CTAs if numbers drop

-Device/OS split Platform performance Optimize for platforms with lower engagement
+Device / OS split Platform performance Optimize for platforms with lower engagement

-Improving the User Experience After Scanning
+Improving the Experience After Scanning

 Mobile-Optimized Design